 These completed training courses turned into a lucky chance when I found out that a friend of mine urgently needed a security officer for a construction company in Milton Keynes.
 The job also provided accommodation, and at the end of 2018 I began to make plans to leave Emmaus.
 I believe that we need to keep ourselves prepared for a good opportunity which may come to us at any time.
 I wouldn’t have been able to grab my opportunity had I not finished the security courses with the help of Emmaus.

-When I left the community, I was fearful and anxious about my bold decision to leave, but so far life has been good.
-I have settled into my new accommodation and I am working full-time as a reception security guard.
-It’s early starts, I’m up at 5am, but I like the feeling of standing on my own two feet, being able to support my children, and eventually funding my medical studies to practice medicine again in the UK.
-Since leaving Emmaus, I have passed my IELTS test with the required band score, so I will start my medical study for registration with the General Medical Council soon.
+When I left the community, I was fearful and anxious about my bold decision to leave, but life has been good.
+I settled into my new accommodation and started working full-time as a reception security guard.
+It was early starts, up at 5am, but I liked the feeling of standing on my own two feet, being able to support my children, and funding my medical studies to practice medicine again in the UK.

 In 2019, I moved to Salford, Manchester, got my own flat and joined Reach North West, which is an organisation for refugee doctors.
 I have now passed my IELTS test with the required band score, started my medical studies for registration with the General Medical Council, passed my PLAB1 medical exam, with my PLAB2 exam due August 2020.
 I am on training in Salford Royal Hospital to be a doctor in the near future.